dominik-pichler/CRISPy-Framework/README.md

 3.System updates

 ### b.Monitor
-1.Monitor all input signals and compared to training data -> in this way, updates in the input data could be caught.
+1.Monitor all input signals compared to training data to catch updates in the input data.
-2.What to do with anomalies in the input?
+2.Determine actions for anomalies in the input.
-3.Monitoring History of Performance
+3.Monitor History of Performance

 ### c.Update